caatdata/uk-arms-export-data/README.markdown

 A list of all controlled goods approved for export from the UK since January 2008.

-Also available through a searchable application the [Campaign Against Arms Trade](http://www.caat.org.uk/resources/export-licences] website.
+The data is also available via a searchable application on the [Campaign Against Arms Trade](http://www.caat.org.uk/resources/export-licences) website.

 Source data from the [Strategic Export Controls database](https://www.exportcontroldb.berr.gov.uk/eng/fox) of the UK Department for Business, Innovation and Skills.